 When it all comes down to it, I know that people say these things because they are trying to make the person feel better and they don’t mean to be hurtful.
-On the flip side, people who avoid someone who has miscarried because they’re afraid to step in it, isn’t being helpful either.
+On the flip side, people who avoid someone who has miscarried because they’re afraid to step in it, aren’t being helpful either.

 I truly think one of the best things anyone can do when they find out someone has lost a baby is to listen.
-You can hear how they are grieving and see if there is anyway to help them, then help.
+You can hear how they are grieving and see if there is any way to help them, then help.

 Some of the things that I think would be better to say and do: